oracle/truffleruby/doc/user/options.md

 switches specific to TruffleRuby.

 ```
-TruffleRuby switches:
+TruffleRuby:
   -Xlog=severe,warning,performance,info,config,fine,finer,finest
                   set the TruffleRuby logging level
   -Xoptions       print available TruffleRuby options
   -Xname=value    set a TruffleRuby option (omit value to set to true)
+  -J-option=value Translates to --jvm.option=value
 ```

-As well as being set at the command line, options, except for `log`, can be set using `--ruby.option=` in any GraalVM launcher.
+As well as being set at the command line, options, except for `log`, can be set using `--ruby.option=`.
 For example `--ruby.inline_js=true`.
 They can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
-For example `-J-Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system properties.
+For example `--jvm.Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system properties.
 Finally, options can be set as Graal-SDK polyglot API configuration options.